iossocket/StartKit/README.md

 	```
 * Replace `StartKit` related words in all the places with your own project name, commit and push to your own github repo.

+#### Step-2: Alternatively, create a new project from xcode manually.

 #### Step-3: Config Apple Development Portal
    1. Create an `App Id` for your project
    2. Add all the testing devices' UUID in `devices`